Hiring External Support:

 Application: Crisis situation, when the deadline is near, or when rapid change or strict consequence management is required.

-Example: Turnaround to bring performance on target or a project back on track.
+Example: Turnaround to bring performance on target or a mission-critical project on track.

-The level of control given to the external party like Leanmap depends largely on the situation and the desired impact.
-There are five ways to engage external support, starting from the lowest to the highest level of control: (1) Coach, (2) Advisor, (3) Stimulator, (4) Navigator, (5) Commander:
+Selecting the right type of assistance depends largely on current conditions, capabilities, timeline, and desired impact.
+There are five levels to engage external support, from “light touch” to “strong lead”, in the role of a (1) Coach, (2) Advisor, (3) Stimulator, (4) Navigator, (5) Commander:

-Involvement: 5% for monthly coaching session, totaling 1 workday per month.
+Involvement: 5% for monthly coaching session, totalling 1 workday per month.

 Method: The expert actively listens and shows understanding for the problem, asks guiding questions and provides a view.

 Benefit: It gives people all the time and space they need to decide whatever is right for them.